fncnt/vncnt-hugo/README.md

 ### Changing Contact Links

-To add a link to a preferred service of your choice simply add a suitable key to to `[params.contact]`, e.g.
+To add a link to a preferred service of your choice simply add a suitable key to `[params.contact]`, e.g.
 ```
 linkedin = "https://www.linkedin.com/in/jdoe"
 ```